Saturday 20th August 2022

 The original route will follow the Speyside Way from Ballindalloch to the town centre in Buckie.

 The full route follows the entire Speyside Way (without the extension!) from Aviemore to Buckie.

 Full route details and gpx files will be posted in plenty time before the race, as well as an official race handbook issued to each competitor to know every detail!

 Speyside Way Ultra

-To accomplish the full distance, runners will start in the tourist town of Aviemore, following the Cairngorms Speyside Way, along to Cragganmore and following the original route above.
+Runners will start in the tourist town of Aviemore, following the Cairngorms Speyside Way, and joins the runners doing the Classic race at Ballindalloch, following the original route above.

 BE PART OF THE MORAY WAY RACE SERIES

 JOIN OUR TEAM

 To ensure the race runs smoothly, we'll need volunteers to help with marshalling, attendance, catering, and more...

 Don't worry about it!
 We want everyone to get involved - plus we'll take any help we can get!